Dedicated to improving your bowling game

 Ernest has several 300s in leagues and tournaments, four 800s with a high of 847.
 He’s participated in two US Opens with a composite 190 average, and he has won several tournaments throughout his bowling career.

-Ernest would like to pass on his experiences through coaching and just talking to those that want to listen.
+Ernest would like to pass on his experience through coaching and help inspire those who want to listen.
 He obtained his USBC Bronze Certification in June 2017 and his USBC Silver Certification in November 2018.